 How many cities do you know that have a mountain right in the center of town?
 Well, okay, maybe there's Rio de Janeiro.
 But Corcovado and Sugar Loaf are on the outskirts of the city.
 Edinburgh actually wraps itself right around Arthur's Seat.
 And it's an extinct volcano.

 Rainy days are made for museums and galleries.
-And in Edinburgh, you don't have to wait long for weather to change to its museum-going best.
-Luckily, Edinburgh has loads of museums and some of them are real crackers.
+And in Edinburgh, you don't have to wait long for weather to change to its gallery-going best.
+Luckily, Edinburgh has loads of art museums and some of them are real crackers.

 The three national art galleries are centrally located, eye-poppingly good and all free.